A 2:1 honours degree or equivalent qualification in either a life science or mathematical/physical science.

 Information for international students

-IELTS 7.0 with 7.0 in Writing and 6.0 in the other components, or equivalent.
+Overall IELTS grade of 6.5 with 6.0 in the other components, or equivalent.

 Qualification and course duration